 Champions Manchester City closing on host of Premier League records

-Manchester City have won this season’s Premier League title in swaggering style and can now chase further records in their remaining games.
+Manchester City have won this season’s Premier League title in swaggering style and can now chase further records.

-Here, we look at the landmarks already achieved by Pep Guardiola’s side and those still within their sights.
+Here, Press Association Sport looks at the landmarks already achieved by Pep Guardiola’s side and those still within their sights with two games left.

 With 🕙 to spare@ManCity have won the @premierleague title with five matches remaining, equalling Manchester Utd's 2000/01 #PL record#Champions pic.twitter.com/kkotPbg7q9— Premier League (@premierleague) April 15, 2018